 Behind the Java “warm-up” problem

 Java-based systems deliver great performance when running compiled and optimized code.
-The JVM needs time to “warm up”, or optimize frequently-used code, so the application can run at top speed.
+However, the JVM needs time to “warm up”, or optimize frequently-used code, so the application can run at top speed.
 Why does this happen?
 Java was designed to start up quickly, then improve performance over time based upon actual usage.
-The JVM’s just-in-time (JIT) compilers depend upon profile data that describes which parts of the application are called the most (the “hot” code).
-JIT compilation allows the JVM to optimize performance, but it takes time.
-In use cases like capital markets, systems are “warmed up” to deliver peak performance.
+The JVM’s just-in-time (JIT) compilers (like Zing’s Falcon compiler) depend upon profile data that describes which parts of the application are called the most (the “hot” code).
+JIT compilation allows the JVM to optimize performance, but it can take time.
+In use cases like capital markets, typically systems are “warmed up” to deliver peak performance.
 While a Java application often can take time to start up, it has to be ready to go and fully optimized when the opening bell rings.

 Current Java warm-up strategies